iechor/docs/content/engine/swarm/secrets.md

     ```

 3. Create a service that runs Nginx and has access to the three secrets.
 The
-    last part of the `docker service create` command creates a symbolic link
+    last part of the `iechor service create` command creates a symbolic link
     from the location of the `site.conf` secret to `/etc/nginx.conf.d/`, where
     Nginx looks for extra configuration files.
 This step happens before Nginx
     actually starts, so you don't need to rebuild your image if you change the